-To build a compelling brand, think in threes.
+To create effective content for your brand, think in threes.

 1, 2, 3.
 Beginning, middle, and end.
 Ready, set, go.
 Know, like, trust.
 Gold, silver, bronze.
 Trilogies.
 The rule of thirds in photography.
 You get the gist.